Kondor Path Tours

 The concept of Raqchi is to transform the community into a living museum where the visitor can penetrate authentic aspects of the Quechua culture.
 The families provide food to the visitor, with dishes of traditional gastronomy based on ingredients such as corn, potatoes, ollucos, beans, peas, tarwi, quinoa, and wheat, all produced in their plots.

-During dinner, minor parties create in which they sing and dance to the rhythm of the Asispayana and the Cashua, something unforgettable.
+During dinner, minor parties are created in which they sing and dance to the rhythm of the Asispayana and the Cashua, something unforgettable.

 The Andean p of Raqchi organized a lovely walk to an extinct volcano called Kinsachata, one of its local apus.
 The walk is short, passing first by a viewpoint from where you get a magnificent view of the town and the temple.
 Then the wall is crossed, and among capulí trees, you reach the volcano’s crater in the middle of the singing of the mountain turtle doves.
 The potters always supply sand that gives the pieces a unique resistance and quality.

-The women invite the traveler to a delicious country lunch on their way back, sprinkled with chicha or muña de mate.
+On their way back, the women invite the travelers to a delicious country lunch sprinkled with chicha or muña de mate.

-Travelers have in the village of Raqchi the opportunity to learn the process of making ceramic pieces and even participate in it.
+Travelers can learn the process of making ceramic pieces in the village of Raqchi and even participate in it.
 Raqchi’s have been ceramists since time immemorial, and from there come the famous rachis, large deposits to store chicha.

 Archaeological Complex of Raqchi

-It dates from the XV century and is considered among the chroniclers’ most daring Inca constructions.
+It dates from the XV century and is among the chroniclers’ most daring Inca constructions.

-The temple to Viracocha is a masterpiece of architecture in stone and mud and has a rectangular plant of 92 meters long by 25 wide.
-What impresses me most is a central wall 12 meters high with a stone base and body of adobe.
+The temple to Viracocha is a masterpiece of stone and mud architecture.
+It is rectangular, 92 meters long by 25 meters wide.
+What impresses me most is a central wall 12 meters high, with a stone base and adobe body.

-On the sides of the wall, you can appreciate the bases of 22 cylindrical columns; it also contains rooms for the Inca nobility.
+The bases of 22 cylindrical columns on the sides of the wall are appreciated; it also contains rooms for the Inca nobility.
 The Inca Trail of the Collasuyo cuts an imposing wall that surrounds Raqchi.
-Also, emphasize the qolqas or deposits of foods and a ceremonial altar attached to water sources.
-The Inca trail crosses to the west of the monument.
+Also, the Qolqas, or deposits of foods, should be emphasized, and a ceremonial altar should be attached to water sources.
+The Inca Trail crosses to the west of the monument.

 Inquire Now